goodtimes-code/msvg2ild/README.md

 Please find some example SVG files in the folder *input* and an example output at *output/uncle.ild*.

 # Support & Community
-Join our [Discord](https://discord.gg/3JKDDWr9w6) server to discuss your ideas and issues with the community.
+Join our [Community](https://community.goodtimes.technology/c/msvg2ild/) to discuss your ideas and issues.

 # Thanks
 The code is based on [svgild.py](https://github.com/marcan/openlase/blob/master/tools/svg2ild.py), which is part of the OpenLase project.